Adaptive Complexity Model Predictive Control: Adaptive Complexity MPC

 \subsection{Adaptive System Definition}

-We seek an adaptive control law which leverages the simple system when the system can feasibly remain on the manifold $Z^s$ and the complex system when it cannot.
-Define another set of state and control variables $x^a_{i}$, $u^a_{i}$, and $z^a_{i}$ which represent the adaptive mixed system which is used to solve the OCP.
-We use $S_k$ to assign these quantities at a time $i$ in the horizon to a particular manifold,
+We seek an adaptive control law which leverages the simple system when the system can feasibly remain on the manifold $\mathcal{Z}^s_{f}$ and the complex system when it cannot.
+Define another set of state and control variables $x^a_{i}$, $u^a_{i}$, and $z^a_{i}$ which represent an adaptive system used to solve the OCP.
+Note that this `system' is only defined for the OCP and thus is always indexed by prediction horizon time $i$ and not the dynamical system time $k$.